Theogalh/ReturnToMoriaServerOnLinuxTutorial/README.md

 - Creates a new user `moria` and switches to it.
 Downloads the server files using SteamCMD.
 - Replace `<steam_username>` with your Steam account credentials.

+- WARN: If you have a GUI installation of linux, launch winecfg with moria user.

 ---

 ## Configure WINE and the Server